mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-Datadog contains the config fields for Datadog's Integration
+Datadog contains the config fields for Datadog's Integration.

 <table>
     <thead>